erictleung/erictleung.github.io/src/posts/linuxbrew-when-no-root.md

 ---
-layout: post
-title: Linuxbrew - For When You Don't Have Root Access
+title: "Linuxbrew - For When You Don't Have Root Access"
 category: linux
-date: 2015-07-06
+date: "2015-07-06"
 ---

 I have access to a Linux server, but I inconveniently do not have any root